 - Make sure the devices aren't too far away from the dongle.

-- Make sure that you don't have more than one power meter or electronic trainer paired.
-Bluetooth Smart is only able to pair to one power meter or electronic trainer at a time.
+- Make sure that you don't have more than one power meter or smart trainer paired.
+Bluetooth Smart is only able to pair to one power meter or smart trainer at a time.

 PC Bluetooth Troubleshooting